A-Level Physics – Structured Online Support That Turns Ideas into Marks

 • Expiry: 120 days from the first lesson.

-• The recommended teaching window is 10–12 weeks, but 120 days (around 4 months) gives enough flex for mock schedules, school events and family life while still keeping the programme tight and exam-focused.
+• The recommended teaching window is 10–12 weeks, but 120 days (around 4 months) gives enough flex for mocks, practical assessments and busy periods, while keeping the programme tight and exam-focused.

 How you’ll book it:

-On the A-Level Maths booking page, the Exam Accelerator section will show the available Accelerator options.
+On the A-Level Physics booking page, the Exam Accelerator section will show the available Accelerator options.
 From there you’ll be able to:

 • See the number of lessons and basic outline for each option, and